-Google Android got released this week and makes the Android Marshmallow even more brilliant .
-Google has released beta builds for the next major Android update, Android N, even before we know what they are going to call it.
+Google Android got released this week and made the Android Marshmallow even more brilliant.
+Google has released beta builds for the next major Android update, Android N, also before we know what they are going to call it.
 The rumor is they are going to call it Nutella.

 5 Super Awesome Features for Google Android N

 The most important feature that Android missed all these years was a built-in call/SMS blocker.
 We remember this feature was available ever since phones had keypads, but the more powerful Android lacked this little thing.
 Yes, there are some third-party Apps which does the job, but they just reject the calls after the caller hears ringtone – defeats the purpose.